By Ashok Prasad, Founder, Niyyam

 When Do Index Funds Perform Better?

-Index funds tend to perform better when:
+Index funds perform well when:

 - Markets are efficient

-- Most fund managers fail to beat the index
+- Fund managers struggle to beat benchmarks

-- Long-term investing horizon (10+ years)
+- Investment horizon is long (10+ years)

 When Do Active Funds Perform Better?

-Active funds may outperform when:
+Active funds perform better when:

-- Market conditions are volatile
+- Markets are volatile

 - Skilled fund managers identify undervalued stocks